wp-plugins/form-maker/readme.txt

 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of the form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the in formation.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Send mail to the submitter: The submitted in formation of the  form will be sent to the submitter if this box is checked.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

-	Hidden Field: This field oof the  form can be used to store additional in formation that does not need to be displayed on the form.
+	Hidden Field: This field of the  form can be used to store additional in formation that does not need to be displayed on the form.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Field Size: Type the size of the field of the  form in pixels.
-Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappeared when the user of the form enters the in formation.
+Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the in formation.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Send mail to the submitter: The submitted in formation of the  form will be sent to the submitter if this box is checked.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.